 Members of the public may make either a general public comment or comment on a specific agenda item by submitting comments via email.
 Comments may be submitted to PublicComment@smud.org.
-Comments will be provided to the Board and placed into the record of the Committee meeting if it is received within two hours after the meeting ends.
+Comments will be provided to the Board and placed into the record of the Board meeting if it is received within two hours after the meeting ends.

 Members of the public that are listening or watching the live stream of a Board meeting and wish to comment on a specific agenda item as it is being heard, may submit their comments, limited to 250 words or less, to PublicComment@smud.org.
-The Board Committee Chair may read the comments into the record, in his discretion, based upon such factors as the length of the agenda or the number of email comments received.
-Comments will be provided to the Board and placed into the record of the Committee meeting if it is received within two hours after the meeting ends.
+The Board President may read the comments into the record, in his discretion, based upon such factors as the length of the agenda, the number of email comments received, and whether the Board is in danger of losing a quorum.
+Comments will be provided to the Board and placed into the record of the Board meeting if it is received within two hours after the meeting ends.